Traveling to Italy’s capital? Here are the best things to do and see in Rome and Vatican City including tips to skip the line at the Colosseum!

 Tip of Wonders #06: Avoid trattorias and ristorantes in touristy areas and instead favor the small ones located away from the Colosseum, Fontana de Trevi, etc…Not only will the taste be better (and less expensive!) but you will be supporting people that truly need it.

-The Pantheon is a very interesting building in the sense that it was original a Roman Temple built to worship the Roman Gods but eventually it was turned into a Catholic Church in the 7th Century.
+The Pantheon is a very interesting building in the sense that it was originally a Roman Temple built to worship the Roman Gods but eventually it was turned into a Catholic Church (read about the best Roman Churches here!) in the 7th Century.

 This is perhaps Rome’s best preserved building since it never actually became ruins and instead it has been in constant use ever since its creation back in the first century AD.
 Today, you can enter (free of charge) and see the tombs of Italian painter Raphael and Italian Kings Vittorio Emanuele II and Umberto I.